How To Become More Emotionally Aware

 You don’t have to live that way.
 There is a better way.
 Understanding, honoring and productively dealing with your uncomfortable feelings is the better way.
 Learning how to take care of yourself emotionally is a must.
 If you don’t, these feelings become fodder for making you feel lifeless.
 Having tools to navigate your uncomfortable feelings is necessary if you want to feel love in your heart and joy in your life.

-Give Yourself Permission To Feel
+Emotional Awareness Means Giving Yourself Permission To Feel

 The first tool is to allow the feelings.
 Don’t make them wrong.
 Fear of “feeling the feeling” or being judgmental about the feeling will magnify it and make it worse.
 Do you deny your uncomfortable feeling by saying to yourself, “I shouldn’t feel this way”?